-We are using resources provided by a number of external agencies to teach ReE, RSE and HE, including:
+We are using resources provided by a number of external agencies to teach ReE, RSE and HE including;

 - 1. The Healthy Minds Curriculum in association with Bounce Forward (delivered by our accredited lead teacher). - 2.
-Resources provided by the PSHE Association. - 'Disrespect Nobody' from The Home Office and Government Equalities Office. - 4.
-The Sex Education Forum.
+Resources provided by the PSHE Association. - 3.
+The School of Sexuality Education. - 4.
+The Sex Education Forum. - 5.
+Unifrog PSHE Lesson Pack (newly created in 2022) led by Lead PSHE teachers. - 6.
+Childline Guides.